Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S1 Develop ERC20 CryptoCurrency/Lesson5.md

 ### ERC20 Deploy Script
 - With our simple token contract written, we'll of course want to test and deploy it.
 Let's get started with writing a deploy script.
 - In your workspace's `script` folder, create a file named `DeployOurToken.s.sol`.
+- We expect OurToken to behave the same, regardless of the chain it's deployed on, so we don't really need a `HelperConfig` for this example.
+We'll skip that step and move write into writing the deploy script.
+-